wxt-dev/wxt/docs/get-started/publishing.md

 });
 ```

 If it's your first time submitting to the Firefox Addon Store, or if you've updated your project layout, always test your sources ZIP!
-The commands below should allow you to reproduce your extension from inside the extracted ZIP.
+The commands below should allow you to rebuild your extension from inside the extracted ZIP.

 :::code-group